nathan-andosen/3-layer-architecture/README.md

 #### Service

-> When an operation does not conceptually belong to a single object, you will use services to perform that operation / logic.
+> When an operation does not conceptually belong to a single object / entity, you will use services to perform that operation / logic.
 Methods to perform operations with one or more models.

 #### State